 Preparing the Lab: Dispose of any absorbent pads or other disposable porous materials commonly used on the benchtops.
 All contents of benchtop waste containers should be discarded in the appropriate waste stream.
-Any cardboard that the person may have contacted should be disposed of as well.
-No active research should be conducted while the lab is disinfected.
-A fillable spreadsheet is attached for the labs use.
-This spreadsheet should be filled out to identify sensitive equipment
+Any cardboard that the individual may have come in contact with should be disposed of as well.
+No active research should be conducted while the lab is being disinfected.

-Disinfection: After donning your PPE, enter the area to begin disinfection.
+Disinfection: After donning PPE, enter the area to begin disinfection.
 Use one of the following disinfectants:

-- 1. A freshly prepared solution of 10% household bleach. - An EPA-certified disinfectant such as a quaternary ammonium [Lysol, RX 44, etc.], hydrogen peroxide [Spore Klenz, etc.] or iodophore-based [Wescodyne, etc.] solution suitable for routine surface disinfection.
+- 1. A freshly prepared solution of 10% household bleach. - 2.
+An EPA-certified disinfectant such as a quaternary ammonium [Lysol, RX 44, etc.], hydrogen peroxide [Spore Klenz, etc.] or iodophore-based [Wescodyne, etc.] solution suitable for routine surface disinfection.
 You may also use wipe-based disinfectants such as Clorox wipes [quaternary ammonium] or Cavicide.
-A full list of EPA-registered disinfectants can be found here. - 3.
-A solution of 70% ethanol.
+A full list of EPA-registered disinfectants can be found here.

+3. A solution of 70% ethanol.